-In the world of online security, SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are two terms that often come up in discussions about encryption and data protection.
+In the world of online security, SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are two terms that often come up in discussions about encryption and secure communication.
 While they are closely related, they are not the same.
-Understanding the differences between SSL and TLS is crucial for website owners, developers, and anyone concerned about securing online communications.
-In this blog post, we’ll break down what SSL and TLS are, how they differ, and why TLS has become the modern standard for secure connections.
+Understanding the differences between SSL and TLS is crucial for website owners, developers, and anyone concerned about protecting sensitive data online.
+In this blog post, we’ll break down what SSL and TLS are, how they differ, and why TLS is now the preferred standard for secure communications.

 SSL, or Secure Sockets Layer, is a cryptographic protocol that was developed in the mid-1990s to provide secure communication over the internet.
 It encrypts data transmitted between a user’s browser and a web server, ensuring that sensitive information like passwords, credit card details, and personal data cannot be intercepted by malicious actors.